angelariggs/angelariggs.github.io/_posts/2022-05-10-categories-metrics.md

 As [Mojtaba Hosseini helps guide Zapier]({% post_url 2022-03-30-metricsep1 %}) toward being a more data- and metrics-driven engineering organization, and as teams continue to add and use metrics, he finds that they sometimes come across this question: _What other metrics should I be looking out for and using?_

-Let's join Mojtaba in another guest series as he explores the 5 categories of metrics for engineering that can help teams diversify and balance their metrics!
+Let's join Mojtaba in another guest series as he explores the 5 categories of engineering metrics that can help teams diversify and balance their metrics!

 But first, an analogy...